joshuatz/gds-toggl-connector/README.md

      - User's API token is required.
 It can be obtained at the bottom of [https://toggl.com/app/profile](https://toggl.com/app/profile).
  - General configuration
      - Workspace: This is a space that a user belongs to in Toggl, that is used to separate accounts into logical "workspaces".
+         - As long as the authentication step succeeded, you should be able to pick which workspace you want to pull data from by selecting it from the dropdown in the connector config section
      - Pre-filter billable: All data return by the connector will only be for billable entries, as opposed to both billable and non-billable.
 The benefit to the user would be that if they only care about billable time, they want have to keep adding filters to all their reports/widgets to keep non-billable time out.

 ## Build Process